r001/ARC0020-proposal/arc-0020/README.md

 If [`company_signature`](#csc) and none of the returned `account`s and corresponding `cau_signatures` satisfy both (1.) and (2.) then the contract MUST BE considered as not belonging to the company.

 IF BOTH (1.) and (2.) are satisfied by [`company_signature`](#csc), `signing_account` and corresponding `cau_signature` then the contract MUST BE considered as belonging to the company.

+##### 2.2.3.4 Invalidate signature - SHOULD BE IMPLEMENTED

+To remove signature validity Companies MUST change the `status` field to `expired` of the associated `account` from the CAU JSON array.
+This way the signature will not be valid anymore.

+##### 2.2.3.5 Change CAU URL - SHOULD BE IMPLEMENTED

+In case of rebranding or other reasons Companies CAN change the CAU URL.
+The `cau_signature` MUST BE updated to sign the new CAU and associate those to `account` addresses in returned JSON array.

+They also should update the CAU with blockchain explorers.

+##### 2.2.3.6 Compromised private key of signing `account` - SHOULD BE IMPLEMENTED

+In case private key of signing `account` is compromised, then the `status` field MUST BE set to `compromised` in the returned JSON array.
+This way the signature will not be valid anymore.
+Users of contract should treat the contract as if it is not belonging to the company.

+If there is an other website of Hacker not belonging to Company that has stolen the private key of a signing account of Company, and creates a fake site stating that the contract is indeed belonging to the Hacker, then the Company can invalidate the signature by setting the `status` field to `compromised` in the returned JSON array.
+Explorers in case of contradicting CAU URLs should always use the one that was used previously to avoid the attack of Hacker.

 #### 2.2.4.
 Approve of tokens - NOT NEEDED